i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 - Sender (OBGW) -> ElGamal (H1) -> ECIES (H2) -> ElGamal (H3)

-All records are in their encrypted state (using ElGamal or ECIES).
+All BuildRequestRecords are in their encrypted state (using ElGamal or ECIES).

 AES256/CBC cipher, when used, is still used for each record, without chaining across multiple records.

+Likewise, ChaCha20 will be used to encrypt each record, not streaming across the entire VTBM.

 The request records are preprocessed by the Sender (OBGW):

 - H3's record is "encrypted" using:

-  - H2's reply key (AES256/CBC)
+  - H2's reply key (ChaCha20)
   - H1's reply key (AES256/CBC)

 - H2's record is "encrypted" using: